 Neptune is said to be at opposition – opposite the sun in Earth’s sky – whenever our planet Earth in its orbit passes between the sun and Neptune.
 That’s what’s happening over the next couple of days.
-In 2017, the moon turns full only one day after Neptune reaches opposition, so that means dark nights to accompany this year’s Neptune opposition.
+In 2018, the moon turns new only two days after Neptune reaches opposition, so that means dark nights to accompany this year’s Neptune opposition.

 Opposition is a special event.
 When any planet outside of Earth’s orbit is at or near opposition, Earth comes closest to that planet for the year, and that planet, in turn, shines most brightly in our sky.
 Even at opposition, however, Neptune, the eighth planet outward from the sun, is not all that close and it’s not all that bright.

 In fact, Neptune is the only major solar system planet that’s absolutely not visible to the unaided eye.
 This world is about five times fainter than the dimmest star that you can see on an inky black night.
 You’ll need binoculars (at least) and a detailed sky chart to see Neptune in front of the constellation Aquarius.

 Even at that, it’ll only look like a faint star.
-Many sky watchers will find the faint star Lambda Aquarii with the unaided eye and then star-hop to Neptune.
+Many sky watchers will find the faint star Lambda Aquarii and Phi Aquarii with the unaided eye and then star-hop to Neptune.
+See sky chart below.

 Neptune, the fourth-largest planet, is just a touch smaller than Uranus, the third-largest.
 You’d have to line up four Earths side by side to equal the diameter of either planet.